Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 Using a list is useful when writing an array index by hand; however, in all other cases, using an actual array is preferable.
-In most real-world use-cases, the index itself is constructed from some other array methods.
+In most real-world scenarios, an array index is constructed from some other array methods.

 [^lists-footnote]: Beware that [versions of NumPy prior to
     1.23](https://numpy.org/doc/stable/release/1.23.0-notes.html#expired-deprecations)